jessxwu/jessxwu.github.io/src/content/blog/2024-08-10-lessons-from-a-bruised-pear.md

 "Mom, put it back.”

-My initial reaction was one of bewilderment, and I instantly protested.
+My initial reaction was one of bewilderment, and instant protest.
 “We don't want that one."

 "I bruised it," she explained matter-of-factly, "so I should buy it.”